Table of Contents

 - Zoloft is known to increase appetite regardless of your actual need for food.
 So if you are getting strong cravings to eat, develop a good discernment whether or not you actually need to eat.

 - Get more balanced energy from healthy fat intake rather than carbs/sugars.
 This may seem contrary to what our culture has lead us to believe.
 Many people equate fat intake with being unhealthy, but that’s far from the truth.
 Fat (especially saturated fat and omega 3 fatty acids) are extremely important for healthy weight and energy.
-Saturated fat is needed for good brain health, great skin and proper energy expenditure.
-Carbs burn up quick and cause your blood sugar to spike.
+Saturated fat is needed for good brain health, great skin, and proper energy expenditure.
+Carbs burn up quickly and cause your blood sugar to spike.
 You’ll need to snack more and more frequently if you want to feel full.
 This only gets worse when Zoloft is altering your chemistry.
-Fat on the other hand is a slower burning fuel source.
-You can eat a fatty smoothie / meal for breakfast and you’ll be more likely to stay satiated and energized longer before needing to eat again.
+Fat, on the other hand, is a slower burning fuel source.
+You can eat a fatty smoothie/meal for breakfast and you’ll be more likely to stay satiated and energized longer before needing to eat again.